Do you struggle with how to wear cardigans without looking frumpy? Then this post is for you!

-Cardigans are tricky, though.
+Cardigans are trending right now, and they’re very practical, but they can be tricky.
 If you’re not careful, they can read frumpy really fast.
-I’ve been trying to determine what makes some cardigans look cute and others look frumpy, and I decided it would make a good Fight the Frump post.
+I’ve been trying to determine what makes some cardigans look cute and others look frumpy, and here are my best tips!

 How to Wear Cardigans Without Looking Frumpy

 As with all matters of fashion, women’s bodies are all different so certain styles will be more flattering on some of us than others.